glpi-project/plugins/README.md

 php misc/loadcsv.php -h hostname -d database -u username -p password -f csv_path
 ```

+you can give the indepnet.csv file provided in misc
+with the -f command line option shown in the example before.

 ## Configuration (Via Apache HTTPd)

 This is a configuration example for Apache HTTPd :